 However, HTC is among the few companies that keep clinging to delivering the latest update to all of its devices.
-Last month, the company enrolled the update for the devices but its flagship phone HTC 10 faced some issue with botched Android 8.0 and company pulled back the download files instantly.
+Last month, the company enrolled the update for the devices but its flagship phone HTC 10 faced some issue with botched Android 8.0 and the company pulled back the download files instantly.

 Now, HTC has started sharing the Android Oreo for HTC 10 across the US without any bugs and issues.
 The update has been pushed by the company via OTA and users can also get it through the company's official website.

-On the other hand, most of the manufacturers failed to deliver the latest Android update to their non-flagship phones till date.
-According to the Google’s latest shared report, only 1.1 percent of the Android users are running their devices on Android 8.0.
-Although the Android Oreo was introduced in August 21 and still Google is struggling to get it to the most of the Android devices.
+On the other hand, most of the manufacturers failed to deliver the latest Android update to their non-flagship phones to date.
+According to Google’s latest shared report, only 1.1 percent of the Android users are running their devices on Android 8.0.
+Although the Android Oreo was introduced on August 21 and still Google is struggling to get it to most of the Android devices.